 Above: The screened porched is a mix of dark green paint colors.
-Recreate the palette with Benjamin Moore's Cedar Path 454 on the walls and ceiling, and Farrow & Ball's Studio Green, an almost black green, as an accent color.
+Re-create the palette with Benjamin Moore's Cedar Path 454 on the walls and ceiling, and Farrow & Ball's Studio Green, an almost-black green, as an accent color.
 For more options, have a look at our Gardenista post Seeing Green: Architects Pick the Best Exterior Green Paints.

 Above: A favorite freestanding stove, the Rais Gabo Wood Stove, has a curved front and a well-sealed firebox that ensures optimal combustion control.
 It incorporates a convection grate above the combustion chamber and wood storage space underneath.
 Available in black or gray steel; $3,890.
 Contact Rais to locate a dealer near you.
-For other options see 10 Easy Pieces: Freestanding Wood Stoves.
+For other options, see 10 Easy Pieces: Freestanding Wood Stoves.

 Above: A series of six porcelain ceiling mount fixtures illuminate the screened porch at night.
 We like Schoolhouse Electric's Alabax Small Surface Mount Fixture, handmade in Portland, Oregon; $85 each.

-Above: The Mc & Co Daybed, designed by Corinne Gilbert & Dan McCarthy, is made of 1-inch-thick unfinished cedar; it can also be custom ordered in ash, oak, walnut, and pine.
+Above: The Mc & Co Daybed, designed by Corinne Gilbert & Dan McCarthy, is made of one-inch-thick unfinished cedar; it can also be custom ordered in ash, oak, walnut, and pine.
 It's 40 inches deep, 27 inches tall, and 76 inches wide, and fits a twin-size futon.
 Pricing starts at $3,900 without a futon, and $4,200 with a premium futon.
 For more options, see High/Low: The Modern Wooden Daybed.

 Above: DWR's Skagen Nesting Tables, inspired by midcentury designs by Arne Hovmand-Olsen, are made of solid walnut; $578 for the set.